This cells setups the environment when executed in Google Colab.

 Notebook configuration

-Decide for an example with a sparse probe or a high density probe for DOT.
+Decide for an example dataset with a sparse probe or a high-density probe for DOT.
 The notebook will load example data accordingly.

 Also specify, if precomputed results of the photon propagation should be used and if the 3D visualizations should be interactive.